Royal Caribbean food: Review and guide

 Kids ages 6-12 can dine at specialty restaurants for a $10 cover charge.
 Kids 5 years old and under eat free.

 In fact, some specialty restaurants have a special kids menu that offers kid-friendly favorites from the regular menu.
-Children under the age of 5 will have a menu similar to the kids menu from the Main Dining Room.
+Children under the age of 5 will have a menu similar to the kid's menu from the Main Dining Room.

-Wonderland Imaginative Cuisine, 150 Central Park, and Chef's Table do allow kids, but are best enjoyed by children 13 years or older.
+Wonderland Imaginative Cuisine, 150 Central Park, and Chef's Table do allow kids, but they are best enjoyed by children 13 years or older.

 Dietary restrictions and special requests

 Royal Caribbean is very accommodating when it comes to guests with special dietary needs.
-The cruise line can handle a number of requests, such as food allergies, gluten free, Kosher, low-fat, and low-sodium.
+The cruise line can handle a number of requests, such as food allergies, gluten-free, Kosher, low-fat, and low-sodium.

 Vegetarian meals (including Indian-style vegetarian) are available on all menus in the Dining Room and Windjammer Cafe every day.
 Guests do not need to make a special request for these meals.